Moe Drabowsky

-Born in Poland to a Jewish family, Drabowsky emigrated to America in 1938.
+Born in Poland, Drabowsky emigrated to America in 1938.
 He excelled as a pitcher in high school and college and was signed as a bonus baby by the Chicago Cubs.
 He debuted for the Cubs in 1956 and finished tied for second in the National League in strikeouts in his rookie season.
 In 1958, he gave up Stan Musial's 3,000th hit.
 An arm injury that year curtailed his effectiveness, and after a couple more seasons with the team, he was traded to the Milwaukee Braves.
 He played for the Braves, the Cincinnati Reds, and the Kansas City Athletics in 1961 and 1962 before remaining with the Athletics through the end of the 1965 season.
 During this period, he was sent to the minor leagues a few times, and while in the major leagues, he typically went back and forth between the starting rotation and the bullpen, except in 1963, the year he had his lowest earned run average (ERA) as a starter.
 Drabowsky also was the losing pitcher to Early Wynn in Wynn's 300th win that season.
-Following the 1965 season, he was selected in the Rule 5 Draft by the Baltimore Orioles.
+Following the 1965 season, he was selected in the Rule 5 draft by the Baltimore Orioles.

 Once in Baltimore, Drabowsky was used almost exclusively as a relief pitcher.
-After three starts in 1966, he would pitch only in relief the rest of his career.
+After three starts in 1966, he pitched only in relief for the rest of his career.
 He became a part of one of the best bullpens in the major leagues and posted ERAs of 2.80, 1.60, and 1.91 during his first three years with the club.
-The Orioles won the American League (AL) pennant in 1966, and in Game 1 of the World Series, Drabowsky relieved an ineffective Dave McNally with the bases loaded and one out in the third inning.
+The Orioles won the American League (AL) pennant in 1966, and in Game 1 of the 1966 World Series, Drabowsky relieved an ineffective Dave McNally with the bases loaded and one out in the third inning.
 Though he walked a batter to let in a run, he finished the inning with the Orioles leading 4–2, and he threw six scoreless innings after it to preserve the Game 1 victory.
-The Orioles would sweep the Los Angeles Dodgers in four games, making Drabowsky a World Series champion for the first time.
+The Orioles swept the Los Angeles Dodgers in four games.

 Drabowsky was selected by the Kansas City Royals in the expansion draft after the 1968 season.
 He won their first game in franchise history and led the AL in wins for relief pitchers, with 11.
 In 1970, he was traded back to Baltimore, where he won his second World Series, this one against the Reds.
 He pitched for the St. Louis Cardinals in 1971 and 1972 before finishing out his career with the Chicago White Sox that year.